 Cardamom Essential Oil

-Cardamom is a herbaceous perennial plant native to southern India and has been a highly valued spice since ancient times and is part of the ginger family.
+Cardamom is an herbaceous perennial plant native to southern India and has been a highly valued spice since ancient times.
+It is part of the ginger family.

 - Botanical Family: Zingiberaceae

 - Part of Plant Used: Seeds

 - Variations: It is typically steam distilled, but is also available via C02 extraction.

 - Chemistry: Cardamom is comprised of the oxide (1,8 cineole) and the ester (terpinyl acetate).

 - Digestive: Supports the digestive system, especially for conditions caused by stress or nervousness.
 It is also helps relieve nausea.